Acting Director: Adv Mashele Rapatsa

 - Department of Public and Environmental Law

-The School of Law strives for high quality of learning, research and legal-intellectual development.
+To be a leading conveyer of high quality teaching and learning, research and legal-intellectual development.

-The School of Law is committed into establishing a culture of teaching, learning and research that instils social responsibility and community engagement.
+The School of Law is committed to reinforcing a culture of teaching, learning and research that instils values that encourage heightened community-based social responsibility and community engagement.

 Ms J Mokoala